Want to spend more time outdoors …

 Add a Patio Umbrella to a table.
 To stay in the shade, make sure the umbrella extends at least 2 feet past the table all around.

 Enjoy a Pergola.
-A free-standing structure with lattice roof for partial shade and air circulation.
+A free-standing structure with a lattice roof for partial shade and air circulation.

 There are lots of simple water features either to DIY or buy.
 Check out this article at HOMEBNC for water feature ideas: